Summer Camp Nightmare: Plot

-The police arrive suddenly, breaking up the fight, revealing they received Donald's broadcast the previous night.
+The sheriff's department arrive suddenly, breaking up the fight, revealing they received Donald's broadcast the previous night.
 They take Donald's tape recorded diary for evidence, and Donald and Chris are dismissed as unwilling participants.
-Franklin and Runk are taken into custody by the police.
+Franklin and Runk are taken into custody by the deputies.
 Heather and Laurie wait together by the bus for home, and are both relieved to see Chris and Donald arrive.
 They all board together, and the bus roars off, leaving the camp deserted.